bjdarrer/model_g_particle_1d_gui__1a.py/README.md

 - with ChatGPT 5.2 writing it and Brendan guiding it to produce a clean code.

 Papers used for this simulation GUI explorer:
-International Journal of General Systems
+International Journal of General Systems,
-Vol. 42, No. 5, May 2013, 1–24
+Vol. 42, No. 5, May 2013, 1–24,
-[1] Stationary Dissipative Solitons of Model G
+[1] Stationary Dissipative Solitons of Model G,
 As (model_g (1)) below.
-Matthew Pulver and Paul A. LaViolette
+Matthew Pulver and Paul A. LaViolette,
-Blue Science, Los Angeles, California USA
+Blue Science, Los Angeles, California USA,
-Starburst Foundation, Schenectady, New York USA (Received 7 July 2012; final version received 12 February 2013) https://starburstfound.org/downloads/physics/model_g.pdf
+Starburst Foundation, Schenectady, New York USA, (Received 7 July 2012; final version received 12 February 2013), https://starburstfound.org/downloads/physics/model_g.pdf

 &